 Like the hammer curls, this really taxes the forearms and your grip as well!
 Once again, this can be performed either standing or sitting and either one arm at a time or both arms at once.
 Focus on the contraction!

-If you got resistance bands around you can use them to work out your biceps as well!
+If you have resistance bands around you can use them to work out your biceps as well!
 Spread your feet wider over the band to increase the resistance.
 Likewise, if your feet are closer together the resistance will be less!